FilippoGuarda/ROS2_multi_robot_sim/README.md

 Now source the installed packages with following command
 ```
-source install/local_setup.bash
-source /usr/share/gazebo/setup.sh
+source ~/.bashrc
 ```
 Finally, to give docker environment permission to use graphics of hist machine, run the following command **from host machine**
 ```
 xhost +
 ```

-## Customization
-Choose nominal controller gains and CBF parameters in `cbf_obstacle_controller.py`.

-To change the number of controllers that are started, change the case config file in `multi_cbf.launch.py` to your config file or change the name of the file to `case_config.yaml`

 ## Running the Code
 Then run the code in the following sequence.
-To aid in implementation, several aliases are defined in the `~/.bashrc` file upon docker build.
-Six terminals will be needed; run the docker exec command in each terminal.
-Wait for each of the below commands to complete before running the next.

-1. To launch the gazebo environment with the robot inside it
+1. To launch the gazebo environment with the robots inside it

 ```
-rgazebo input_file:=<path_to_setup_file>
+rgazebo
 ```
-Example:
+Alternatively, you can launch a specific input file with
 ```
-rgazebo input_file:=/home/workspace/src/multi_robot_sim/configs/robot_setup_6.json
+ros2 launch aws_robomaker_hospital_world hospital.launch.py input_file:=<input_file_path>
 ```

 Note: After this step, the Gazebo environment should the robots (which are in the middle of blue circles).
 Upon start-up, the robot installation will occasionally fail.
 If this occurs, exit and rerun the above command.

 2. To launch the ROS2 navigation stack (to use its planners)

 ```
-ros2 launch multi_robot_sim test_multi_robot_launch.py input_file:=<path_to_setup_file>
+rnav2
 ```
 Example:
 ```
-    ros2 launch multi_robot_sim test_multi_robot_launch.py input_file:=/home/colcon_ws/src/multi_robot_sim/multi_robot_sim_py/multi_robot_sim_py/robot_setup_6.json
+ ros2 launch multi_robot_sim test_multi_robot_launch.py input_file:=<input_file_path>
 ```